-The open book exam will ask you to resolve a risky scenario using what you've learned in the NEBOSH General Certificate course.
-You'll apply elements one to four (NG1) in your reasoning and complete a closing interview to discuss your answers.
+You must pass the new NEBOSH open book exam to achieve your NEBOSH General Certificate qualification.
+The exam asks you to resolve a risky scenario using what you've learned, applying elements one to four in NG1.
+You must also have a live closing interview to discuss your answers.

-- The new exam is open book.
-You log in to the NEBOSH exam platform and complete the assessment from home.
+- The new exam is a remote test for NG1.
+Log in to the NEBOSH exam platform and complete the assessment from home, or a safe space of your choice.

 - You have 24 hours to complete the exam.
 NEBOSH suggests it'll take you between four and five hours to complete the questions, so you should spend the rest of the time researching and drafting your responses.